 Fiona Sinclair lives in a village in Kent with her husband Kim and an imaginary dog.
 She is the editor of the on-line poetry magazine Message in Bottle.
 Fiona‘s work has been published in numerous magazines.
-A Talent for Hats is her sixth collection.
 Fiona reviews poetry and also art exhibitions, specifically at Turner Contemporary, Margate.

 Her writing has been published in numerous magazines, including:

 Snakeskin Poetry Webzine; Obsessed with Pipework; London Grip: Prole Magazine; The Lake; The Journal Literary Magazine:The Peeking Cat: Ascent Aspirations; and Pulsar.

 A Talent for Hats is her sixth collection, published in 2017.

 The Time Travellers' Picnic was published in 2019